arstr0m/arstr0m/README.md

 ## 👋 Yo!

 - 👨🏽‍💻 I'm a backend engineer experienced in Python, Java, and JavaScript.
-- 🌱 I'm currently learning Roast and Dart.
+- 🌱 I'm currently learning Go and Dart.
 - 🗣️ I speak 🇨🇦 & 🇪🇸
 - 💼 I enjoy backend, mobile app development and programming in general.